petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-actions.md

 ![Use the Link type action and specify a URL for redirecting the user.
 Add a Headless Action Key, write a Confirmation Message, and choose the Message Type.](./data-set-view-actions/images/03.png)

 1. The Link Type is selected by default.
-Use it to redirect users to a specified URL once they click on the action button/icon.
+Use it to send users to a specified URL once they click on the action button/icon.

 <!-- This will change once new features are introduced.
 There is talk of adding modals, panels, and buttons to create new elements.
 Then, I'll restructure this doc and add sections for each of those types. - Eric  -->